Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Anchorage Tours on Viator

-Between big adventures, a simple stroll in the park is one of the best things to do in Alaska.
 There are plenty of great walking trails around town, especially the Tony Knowles Coast Trail.
-Anchorage also has several scenic parks such as Kincaid Park and the Far North Bicentennial Park.
-You could also buy gear for a hike in the nearby Chugach State Park.
+Anchorage also has several scenic parks, such as Kincaid Park and the Far North Bicentennial Park.
+You could also go for a longer hike or an overnight trek in the nearby Chugach State Park.

 Alaskan Ferries

-See coastal Alaska on a budget with the “working-class cruise ships” of the Alaska Marine Highway System.
+See coastal Alaska with the “working-class cruise ships” of the Alaska Marine Highway System.

-Looking for a travel hack to see coastal Alaska and save some money?
+Looking for a unique way to travel the coasts of Alaska?
 Look no further than the Alaska Marine Highway System!
 The ferries of the AMHS connect coastal communities such as Kodiak, Juneau, Ketchikan, and several others.
 They offer foot passengers and drivers alike a way to get around.

 Chugach State Park